 Insider Tip: If you don’t want to wait at the Spencer Exit Bus Stop for a ride share driver, you can pre-request a taxi to meet you there.
 When you get on the bus at SFO, tell the driver “I’m going to Sausalito and when the time comes I’d like you to please call me a taxi.”
 They’ll call ahead so one meets you at the bus stop, which is too far up a steep hill from downtown to walk.

-Ride Share or Taxi from SFO to Sausalito
+Ride Share or Taxi to Sausalito from San Francisco Int.
+Airport

 As at many major airports, ride share drivers are required to pick you up on the top level (Level 5) of the airport parking garage, and are not allowed to do pickups at the terminal curbs.
 Follow signs for the parking garage as you leave your concourse.
 You cannot walk to the parking garage directly from either the arrivals or departures level of the airport, but must cross via pedestrian bridges above or take a tunnel below the roadways.